AthithyaKrishnaa/fake-news-detector/README.md

 - Clean, responsive UI with smooth animations using AOS.
 - Displays relevant images related to fact-check claims (if available).

-Why This Project Matters
+Why This Project Matters?
-In today’s world flooded with misinformation, this tool empowers users to validate news quickly and avoid spreading fake news.
+- In today’s world flooded with misinformation, this tool empowers users to validate news quickly and avoid spreading fake news.

 Tech Stack
 - Backend: FastAPI (Python)